Island Song

 There are no specific set requirements beyond a bench and a restaurant table.
 Vertical levels are always nice, as are representations of windows, but neither are essential.

-7. Is the “Expanded Version” better or worse than the 5-person “Standard Version”?
+6. Is the “Large Cast Version” better or worse than the 5-person “Small Cast Version” as featured on the album?

-We’re really proud of both versions of the show.
+We’re really proud of all versions of the show.
 Both versions have coherent and satisfying character paths, and about 90% of the score is the same in both versions.
 The 5-person version is, naturally, much more demanding of all the performers, and each character’s journey is quite involved.
 Additionally, every character ends up being connected to every other character.
-Meanwhile, the expanded version is a little more thematic in focus.
+Meanwhile, the large version is a little more thematic in focus.
 There are leads, secondary characters, and featured ensemble roles, though there is still some solo material for every member of the cast.
-We’ll be more than happy to send you perusal scripts for both versions!
+We’ll be more than happy to send you perusal scripts for any versions.

 We’re much more concerned about story-telling than high-belting contests!
 We have the rangier songs in the show available in a variety of keys, as well as alternative belt notes in the ensemble numbers.
 So the score should be very adaptable to your own unique strengths.